xpqz/dyalog-docs/windows-ui-guide/docs/tracer/index.md

 Unless you move it, the cursor is positioned to the left of the suspended line in the top Trace window.

-Depending where the cursor is in the tracer window, pressing Shift+Enter (ED) or selecting *Edit* from the *File* menu may cause an edit window to open.
+Depending where the cursor is in the tracer window, pressing <kbd>Shift</kbd>+<kbd>Enter</kbd> (**&lt;ED&gt;**) or selecting *Edit* from the *File* menu may cause an edit window to open.
 If the cursor is in the first column of the Trace window, or on whitespace, the Editor is opened on function or operator on top of the stack.
 If the cursor in on a name, the Editor is opened on the name under the cursor (point-and-edit).
 With the cursor in any other location, no action is undertaken.

 When you finish editing, the window reverts to a trace window with the new definition of the function or operator displayed.